agormp/phylotreelib/README.md

 ### Methods for analyzing and altering Tree objects.

 Tree objects also have a number of methods that can be used to analyze and alter them.
-In addition to what's mentioned below, phylotreelib also contains additional methods, but these are mostly for internal use in phylotreelib (not for application programming), and are subject to change if I come up with better implementations.

 One example of using a Tree object method is: